Field Guide to the R Mixed Model Wilderness

 potato <- read.csv(here::here("data", "potato_tuber_size.csv"))

-Number of observations for each location and year:
+Number of observations for each location and year and their marginal sums:

 Total number of clones evaluated: